Eddy Paul Thomas

 Fisher of Men and Women

-Eddy Paul attended Purdue University, where he was a member of the 1995-96 Men’s Big Ten Championship team and later won a women’s college basketball championship as a coach.
-But overshadowing the success experienced on the hardwood, his heart for serving others was always at his core as he began his career of service immediately after graduating from college.
-From working as a social worker for programs that specialized in helping children with special needs to developing programs for underserved families and later developing opportunities to increase funding and improve the mental health outcomes for people who experienced homelessness in Louisville, Kentucky, Eddy Paul Thomas gained a wealth of knowledge concerning the systems, protocols, policies, and social contracts that have disproportionately impact people of color.
+Eddy Paul Thomas attended Purdue University, where he was a member of the 1995-96 Men’s Big Ten Championship team and later won a championship as a coach of women’s college basketball.
+But overshadowing the success experienced on the hardwood is his heart for serving others.
+It has always been a vital part of his core as he began his career of service immediately after graduating from college.
+From working as a social worker for programs that specialized in helping children with special needs to developing programs for underserved families and later developing opportunities to increase funding to improve the mental health outcomes for people who experienced homelessness in the midwest, Eddy Paul Thomas gained a wealth of knowledge concerning the systems, protocols, policies, and social contracts that have disproportionately impact people of color.

 A much wider perspective was attained later in his career when he was able to couple his undergrad degree in history and sociology with a master’s degree, which allowed him to dive into the psychology of marketing and communications in the US.
-Learning about the psychology of color, negative imagery, stereotypes, and the lasting impact of the way a story is told illustrated how centuries of media influence had the ability to skew a person's knowledge of a variety of topics regarding this nation’s Black and Brown citizens.
-The cogent nature of institutional racism and sexism were further proven while working as a professor of cross-cultural communications and engaging in Ph.D. coursework, which led to his transition from simply working behind the scenes to stepping forward into public advocacy and education on the impact of systemic racism and generational oppression.
+Learning about the psychology of color, negative imagery, stereotypes, and the lasting impact of the way stories are told illustrated how centuries of media influence had the ability to skew the public's knowledge of many topics regarding this nation’s Black and Brown citizens.
+The cogent nature of institutional racism and sexism was further displayed while working as a professor of cross-cultural communications and engaging in Ph.D. coursework, which led to his transition from simply working behind the scenes to stepping forward into public advocacy and education on the impact of systemic racism and generational oppression.

-In 2015, Eddy Paul made an equally impactful transition from secular non-profit efforts to full-time global ministry work to have less restrictive forces impede progress on endemic issues that have marred the minority experience for generations.
-This transition further granted Eddy Paul a new global lens and perspective to see his country of origin.
+In 2015, Eddy Paul made an equally impactful transition from secular non-profit efforts to full-time global ministry work in an effort to have less restrictive forces impede progress on endemic issues that have marred the minority experience for generations.
+This transition further granted Eddy Paul Thomas new global perspectives with which to see his country of origin.

-His credentials tell a story of a successful career, but all pale in comparison to his “why.”
-His love for all humanity, his faith, and the teachings of Jesus Christ call him to open his "mouth for the mute, for the rights of all who are destitute.
+His credentials tell a story of a successful career, but pale in comparison to his “why.”
+His love for all of humanity, his faith, and the teachings of Jesus Christ call him to open his "mouth for the mute, for the rights of all who are destitute.
 Open your mouth, judge righteously, defend the rights of the poor and needy.”
+Proverbs 31:8-9